Preston Manning: Manning Centre

 In 2005, Manning left the House of Commons and founded the Manning Centre for Building Democracy, a not-for-profit "political think tank and advocacy group" that promoted conservative principles.
 The Manning Centre had provided a networking opportunity for "conservatives from different provincial parties", and their "federal counterparts" and a space to "exchange ideas and propose policy initiatives", according to Chuck Strahl, who had served as a Reform MP and Conservative cabinet minister.
 Prior to the creation of the Manning Centre, there "wasn't a networking opportunity for what Preston always called the 'conservative movement,' as opposed to political parties."
 Preston believed that "the conservative movement benefit[ed] from getting together, in all of its facets, and without having the party hierarchy managing it or overlooking it.
 This was the best way to get the best conservative ideas."

 For twelve years, the Manning Centre organized the annual Manning Networking Conference.

 In July 2016, Manning resigned from his executive functions with the Foundation and Centre, although he continues to support and pursue its objectives in his role as Founder.
 Management of the Centre and Foundation is currently the responsibility of their Boards of Directors as they conduct the search for Manning's successor.

 In the run up to the 2019 Canadian federal election, the Manning Centre provided a "total of $312,450 to a network of related third-party advertising groups" operating on Facebook and Instagram.
 This included $240,000 to Canada Strong and Proud for a "series of anti-Trudeau and anti-Liberal campaign ads."
 The centre also "gave $4,500 to Newfoundland and Labrador Strong and another $11,200 to Nova Scotia Strong.

 On January 16, 2020 Manning announced that he was retiring from the Centre, to spend more time with his family.
 Troy Lanigan, the president of the Manning Centre, said that the Centre and the "high-profile conferences it organizes", were in the process of being renamed and "rebranded".
 The newly branded entity will continue to break "down silos and getting conservatives to work together and work strategically to create opportunities for success", as Manning had done.

+International politics

-In September 2025 he spoke on the main stage at the Reform UK annual party conference in Birmingham, England.
+During the 2024 UK general election, Nigel Farage, leader of the Reform UK party, said to CBC that he modelled his political career after Manning's career.
+In September 2025 Manning spoke on the main stage at the Reform UK annual party conference in Birmingham, England.